ShawenHarker/webcoin-frontend/README.md

 ## Discription

 WebCoin is a website that display all of the latest data of web 3 currencies using [CoinLore](https://www.coinlore.com/cryptocurrency-data-api) as it's API provider.
+The loading of the web page may take a bit longer than expected as it is hosted on a free service.
+This purely used to showcase my skills using data from an API and integrating it into a web app.

 ### How to get started on the project.